 So Zurich with its large number of museums and galleries is a pleasant destination to be explored on a day trip or for a couple of hours during a layover.

 Swiss Franc (CHF) / 1 CHF = 1 US$ as of November 2022.
 However, make sure to check the current rate.

 Zurich Airport / IATA-Code: ZRH

-Either by train or by streetcar and/or bus you get from the airport to the main station in less than 30 minutes, so even when your stay resp. stop over is just a couple of hours, it’s worth it to spend them downtown rather than waiting at the airport.
-If you have luggage, you’ll find enough locker of different sizes at the station.
+Either by train or by streetcar and/or bus you get from the airport to the main station in less than 30 minutes, so even when your stay respectively stopover is just a couple of hours, it’s worth it to spend them downtown rather than waiting at the airport.
+If you have luggage, you’ll find enough lockers of different sizes at the station.

 Sunny day in a city with a river and a lake – you know the drill: a boat ride!
 To take a long look at the city from the water, a Limmat cruise is the most relaxing activity.